-- Project name: Kenworthy Place Reserve activation and amenity improvement project
+- Project: Kenworthy Place Reserve activation and amenity improvement project

 - Organisation: Ballarat City Council